spryker/spryker-docs/docs/dg/dev/guidelines/project-development-guidelines.md

 Define Transfer objects on the project level even if it's defined in the core.
 It will help you avoid unnecessary dependencies and will make your code more flexible.

 Use minor lock on the project for modules that you updated and extended private API.
 It will help you to avoid critical errors with the next minor update.
+Installing [Composer Constrainer)[https://github.com/spryker-sdk/composer-constrainer] and including `code:constraint:modules` helps automating this process.

-DO NOT use a deprecated code from Spryker.
-It will be eventually removed and you will need to update your code.
-It's better to update it now.
-If you think that deprecation was a mistake, you can create a pull request to the Spryker core.
+We recommend stopping usage of the deprecated code from Spryker.
+It will be eventually removed and you will need to update your code, thus minimizing amount of used deprecation helps project in a long run.

 Add tests for everything you do.
 It will help you to catch errors before they will go to the production and update core code easily.